mui/material-ui/docs/pages/blog/premium-plan-release.md

 Speaking of future releases, [aggregation functions](https://mui.com/x/react-data-grid/aggregation/#) are coming next, in a further step to improving tools to analyze data.
 Combined with row grouping, the aggregation functions help users dive deeper to get data insights.

-Expanding on the use cases for the previous examples, users will be able to dynamically get the sum of orders for each user, the minimum rating of each director, or the average crime rate for each governing party.
+Expanding on the use cases in the previous examples, users will be able to dynamically get the sum of orders for each user, the minimum rating of each director, or the average crime rate for each governing party.

-That and much more just a few clicks away.
+That and much more, just a few clicks away.

 # The new licensing model

-As we release the Premium plan, we’d also like to announce its new price and MUI X licensing model.
+As we release the Premium plan, we’d also like to announce the new pricing and licensing model for MUI X Premium and Pro.

-We’re going for simplicity, restructuring our model to be as clear as possible, based on the recurrent questions we have had on our sales and other channels.
+We’re aiming for simplicity, restructuring the model to be as clear as possible, based on the recurrent questions we've had in our sales and other channels.
-We’d also like to keep it viable for individual and small teams, while still capturing more of the value we generate for larger companies.
+We’d also like to keep it within reach of individuals and small teams, while still capturing more of the value we generate for larger companies.

 Here is a list of everything that has changed: